 Appalachia Service Project Campus Chapters

-- Serve their community in other ways that promote service and social justice
+- Serve their collegiate community through existing organizations to promote service and social justice with their peers

 Start a Chapter at Your School

 If you are interested in launching an ASP Campus Chapter at your school, please take the following steps:

 - Inform ASP of your interest by e-mailing our team at gro.e1596867447mohps1596867447a@ege1596867447lloc1596867447 and we will help you and support you along the process.

 - Obtain approval for student organization status at your college/university.